Javascript is not enabled.

 Dancing

-Turning up the music and shaking it like no one’s watching is not only a good way to work up a sweat — some research suggests that channeling your inner choreographer may help improve focus.
+Turning up the music and shaking it like no one’s watching is not only a fun and effective way to work up a sweat and get your heart rate up — some research suggests that channeling your inner choreographer may help improve focus.

 Cleaning

-Check out these Denise Austin videos for illustrations of some of the moves detailed here and more exercises you can do on your own.
+Check out our series of videos from fitness expert Denise Austin for more exercises you can do on your own.